Government of Spain: mandatory formalities for foreigners.

 • Place of submission:

-To make an appointment, visit this link.
-After selecting the province of Granada and accepting, select the Foreigners Office in Granada, in Calle San Agapito 2 and go to TRÁMITES POLICÍA NACIONAL – CERTIFICADO DE REGISTRO DE CIUDADANO DE LA UE.
-In case you encounter difficulty in requesting your appointment you can send a request through the buzón de consulta de extranjería (extranjería consultation mailbox).
-On the section where you have to select the office, select "Granada" and in the section "consultas" select “consultas sobre cita previa”.
+To make an appointment, click this link.
+After selecting the province of Granada and continuing to the next page, select “Oficina de Extranjería en Granada, San Agapito, 2, Granada”, and then “TRÁMITES POLICÍA NACIONAL – POLICÍA-CERTIFICADO DE REGISTRO DE CIUDADANO DE LA U.E.”.
+If you have any problems making your appointment you can send a request through this link (Buzón de consulta de extranjería).
+In the “Oficinas” field, select "Granada", and in the "Consultas" field, select “consultas sobre cita previa”.

 • Deadline for submission: